turbulem/ios-guidelines/README.md

 When they are needed, comments should be used to explain **why** a particular piece of code does something.
 Any comments that are used must be kept up-to-date or deleted.
 When comment is inserted, not allowed:
-- Name of person writing the comment: Version control will say already
+- Name of person writing the comment: version control will say already
 - JIRA ticket references
 - No code must be commented.
 Remove it as it will be tracked in version control.
 Tag the repo if you think it will be needed in future (rarely the case)